- Главная •••

 NEW JERUSALEM AS HISTORICAL AND CULTURAL MONUMENT OF 17TH – 20TH CENTURIES

-Among the key items of the exhibition - parsuna "Patriarch Nikon with the brotherhood of the Resurrection Monastery", which Patriarch Nikon is depicted standing on a chair in full priestly vestments during the service.
-Many of the items depicted in this unique portrait survived to this day, there are some of the references in the documents.
-On display are: Panagia (the sign of the bishop's differences with the image of Our Lady), which we see on the portrait of the patriarch, Korol'kova white rosary with rubies.
-Save and stick with which Nikon is depicted in the portrait of the patriarch exists as well with some alterations of the XVIII century.
-The church fabrics collection of the Museum "New Jerusalem" was found sticharion, which has been recognized by the fact that is illustrated in parsuna.
+Among the key items of the exhibition - parsuna "Patriarch Nikon with the brotherhood of the Resurrection Monastery", which depicts Patriarch Nikon standing on a cathedra in full priestly vestments during the service.
+Many of the items painted in this unique portrait exist up to this day, some of them are mentioned in documents.
+The ones on display are: Panagia (the symbol of the bishop with the image of Our Lady), which we see on the portrait of the patriarch, coral white rosary with rubies.
+The crosier depicted in the portrait of the patriarch exists as well with some alterations made in the XVIII century.
+The sakkos found in the church fabrics collection of the museum "New Jerusalem" has been recognized as the one illustrated in parsuna.

-Permanent exhibition opens to the public the unique relics and allows you to look at them a modern look.
-True model of the temple of the Holy Sepulcher of the XVII century, facsimile signature of Patriarch Nikon and many unique exhibits can be seen in the multimedia space, saturated with solid models, holograms and other augmented reality technology.
+Permanent exhibition opens to the public the unique relics and allows to look at them from a modern point of view.
+A real model of the temple of the Holy Sepulcher of the XVII century, a facsimile stamp of Patriarch Nikon and many unique exhibits can be seen in the multimedia space, saturated with solid models, holograms and other augmented reality technology.